 24 June 2019

-The arrival of the Montreux-Oberland Bernois railway in 1904 made the whole region of Pays-d’Enhaut better accessible.
-The station is a beautiful chalet Swiss style.
+The arrival of the Montreux-Oberland Bernois railway in 1904 made the whole region of Pays-d’Enhaut more accessible.
+The station is built in a beautiful Swiss chalet style.

-The Anglican Church was built in 1899 and was extended in 1911, so popular was the destination in these days, just before the outbreak of the Great War.
+The Anglican Church was built in 1899 and expanded in 1911, because it was such a popular destination in those days, just before the outbreak of the Great War.

 Château-d’Oex is still a remarkable village in the Pays-d’Enhaut region.